aalexandrov/materialize/doc/developer/overview.md

 Arrangements are how we share data across dataflows; many dataflows conclude by building an arrangement out of a collection of interest, and many dataflows start by importing the arrangements of collections of interest.

 To reduce memory use, arrangements allow users to enable "logical compaction" which removes the ability to access the data at distant historical moments (those not beyond the "logical compaction frontier").
-The more recent this logical compaction frontier the more compaction is allowed.
+The more recent this logical compaction frontier the more compaction is allowed and the less memory is requi.
 Arrangements are only correct for times from the logical compaction frontier onward, which explains why it is important for the coordinator to track this information for timestamp determination.

 ### ASOF Times